SPRING CRUISING SPECIALS – New bookings for charters starting before June 15 save 10%

 Day 12

-Today you can choose where to anchor for the night.
-Refuge Cove is a few miles away, Laura Cove, Prideaux Haven, Gorge Harbour are all within short cruising distance.
-You could also travel to Toba Wildernest Resort.
-All of these destinations are wonderful.
+This a free day for you to make up your mind where to travel to for the night.
+Refuge Cove is a few miles away, Laura cove, Prideaux haven, Gorge Harbour are all within short cruising distance.
+You could also travel to Toba Wilderness Resort.

 Day 13

-Continue south to Mystery Reef and then make a course for the Comox Bar.
+You will continue south to Mystery Reef and then make a course for the Comox Bar.
 Once over the bar, you will turn to Port and anchor in pristine Henry Bay.
+The sun will set over the stern of your boat.
 Henry Bay points due west and sunsets are spectacular.
 You can also dinghy ashore for some nice walks along the seashore.

 Day 14